HaochenZ11/CMU-VLA-Challenge/README.md

 8. How will presentation at the IROS workshop work?

    All evaluation will be conducted prior to the IROS conference.
 The top 3 teams will be contacted with the opportunity to present their method either in-person or remotely.

+## Acknowledgements
+Thank you to [AlphaZ](https://alpha-z.ai/) for sponsoring the challenge for 2025!
+Their generous support enables us to provide the top three teams with a cash prize.

 ## References